2 sickened by mail package, taken to Maryland hospital

 BALTIMORE (AP) — Police in Maryland say two people have been sickened after opening a package that they received in the mail.

 Frederick Police Lt.
-Clark Pennington says the people went to a hospital for treatment and brought the package with them, and now the hospital is considered a hazmat scene.
+Clark Pennington says the two went to a hospital for treatment and brought the package with them, and the hospital was considered a hazmat scene.

 Pennington says when the people opened the package about noon Tuesday, they began to feel burning and had difficulty breathing.

-Pennington says the two took the package to Frederick Memorial Hospital.
-Decontamination tents have been set up outside the emergency room.
+Pennington says they took the package to Frederick Memorial Hospital.
+Decontamination tents were set up outside the emergency room.

-At a news conference at the hospital, spokeswoman Melissa Lambdin says no new patients are being admitted, and all inpatient care is continuing as normal.
+Hospital, spokeswoman Melissa Lambdin says by phone that operations were back to normal Tuesday afternoon, except for a small area of the emergency department.
+She says no hospital staff were hurt.